What Does This Make Possible? The Question To Ask After Attending a Conference

 I get it.
 I’ve been there too.

-That’s why I started asking one question that’s shifted the paradigm on how I think about conferences and events:
+That’s why I started asking one question that’s adjusted how I think about conferences and events:

 What does this make possible?

-If you do ask it, you can make events, conferences, or conversations pay for themselves.
+If you do ask it, you can make events, conferences, or conversations pay for themselves in weeks.

 Stop Treating Inspiration Like Strategy